maxtuno/PEQNP/docs/stdlib.md

         """
         A vector of integers.
         :param key: The generic name for the array this appear indexed on cnf.
-        :param bits: The bit size for each integer.
+        :param bits: The bit bits for each integer.
-        :param size: The size of the vector.
+        :param size: The bits of the vector.
         :return: An instance of vector.
         """